jenkins-x/jx-docs/content/en/v3/admin/guides/progressive-delivery/_index.md

 Progressive delivery allows you to gradually rollout new versions of your application to an environment using _canaries_ and gradually giving traffic to the new version until you are happy to fully rollover to the new version.

-Our recommendation for using progressive delivery with Jenkins X is to use:
+Our recommendation for using progressive delivery with JayeX is to use:

 * [flagger](https://flagger.app/) as the progressive delivery controller
 * [istio](https://istio.io/) as the service mesh to provide advanced load balancing capabilities across internal or external networking